 GASB 68 now requires the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has a significant effect on the District's change in net position.
 Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension liability increase or decreases in any given year.
-For the year ended June 30, 2016, the District reported a decrease in net position related to GASB 68, which indicates that the District's proportionate share of the net pension liability has increased.
+For the year ended June 30, 2017, the District reported a decrease in net position related to GASB 68.